 Arduino based energy audit system.

-The Renewable Energy group runs the Solar Campus, a laboratory for testing PV systems in real outdoor conditions.
+The Energy Transition group runs the Solar Campus, a laboratory for testing PV systems in real outdoor conditions.
 Continuous monitoring of installed systems is carried out, and acquired data can be used for teaching purposes enabling the connection between research and teaching.
-The characterization of new PV system prototypes is part of a partnership collaboration with companies aiming to analyze system performance in outdoor conditions.
+The characterization of new PV system prototypes is part of a partnership collaboration with companies aiming to analyze system performance in real outdoor conditions.

 Examples of installed PV systems at the Solar Campus.